optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ```

 We can exploit this deprecation cycle to rename `root_contributions` to `residuals`
-which is more in line with the literater.
+which is more in line with the literature.

 If a user only wants to express the least-squares structure of the problem without
 logging any additional information, they can use a decorator to simplify things: